osg-htc/docs/docs/release/updating-to-osg-36.md

 Updating Your HTCondor Hosts
 ----------------------------

 1. The `ALLOW_DAEMON` permission no longer inherits from `ALLOW_WRITE`.
-Please ensure the `ALLOW_DAEMON` is properly set.
     To revert to the old behavior you can add ``ALLOW_DAEMON = ALLOW_WRITE``.
-However, that means anyone that can submit jobs can also manipulate your HTCondor daemons.
+    However this is not recommended, since re-enabling this configuration means anyone that can submit jobs can also manipulate your HTCondor daemons.

 1. The following OSG specific configuration was dropped in anticipation of HTCondor's new secure by default configuration coming in HTCondor version 9.0.